mongock/mongock/community/CONTRIBUTING.md

 tour question resolved.

 ## Mongock project packages
-Mongock project contains 4 main areas.
+Mongock project contains 2 main areas.
 - **mongock-core:** Basic Mongock tool for standalone projects, although can be used perfectly with frameworks like Spring.
 Issue label is `core-module`
-- **mongock-jongo:** Mongock module to be used with Jongo framework.
-Issue label is `jongo-module`
 - **mongock-spring:** Mongock module which takes advantage of Spring features.
 Issue label is `spring-module`

 ## Reporting Bugs